xavdid/potent/README.md

 `potent` is still under active development.
 It's ready for basic use, but not in production-critical systems.

-On the road to `v1.0.0`, expect breaking schema changes, new directives, small behavior changes, and general stability/productionalization improvements.
+On the road to `v1.0.0`, expect breaking schema changes, new Operations, small behavior changes, and general stability/productionalization improvements.
 Some concepts may also be renamed.

 Before we reach `1.0.0`, there may be breaking changes in any release; see the CHANGELOG for more details.